johnpmayer/elm-webgl/README.md

    postprocessing effects like blur or edge-detection.

 The flow of data between the CPU and each of our shaders is very well defined.
-To send information between shaders, there are three kinds of specialized variables:
+To send information, there are three kinds of specialized variables:

  * **Uniform** &mdash; these are global read-only variables that can be used in both the vertex and fragment shaders.
+They are defined on the CPU.

- * **Attribute** &mdash; these are read-only variables that are specific to a particular vertex.
-They make up the mesh we defined in Elm and can be used for computation in the vertex shader.
+ * **Attribute** &mdash; these variables represent a particular vertex in our mesh.
+The vertex shader takes in these variables to compute some transformations on each vertex.

  * **Varying** &mdash; these are variables you can write in the vertex shader which then get passed along into the fragment shader, where they are